-The Independent Directors met once during the year as on 17th March 2016.
-The Meetingwas conducted in an informal manner without the presence of the Chairman the Whole TimeDirector the Non-Executive Non-Independent Directors and the Chief Financial Officer.
+The Independent Directors met once during the year under review.
+The meeting wasconducted on 30th March 2021 in an informal manner without the presence of the Chairmanthe Managing Director the Non-Executive Non-Independent Directors and the Chief FinancialOfficer of the Company.

 13. COMMITTEES OF THE BOARD OF DIRECTORS

 The Company has various committees which have been constituted as a part of the goodcorporate governance practices and the same are in compliance with the requirements of therelevant provisions of applicable laws and statutes.
 Your Company has an adequatelyqualified and experienced Audit Committee with Mrs. Shaila Jain (DIN: 00326130) asChairperson Mr. Ashok Kumar Ramawat (DIN: 08818263) and Mr. Satish Beohar (DIN:09220291).
 Further Mr. Subhashchandra Swarnakar (DIN: 01658151) ceased from the membershipof the committee w.e.f.
 15th April 2021 due to his sudden demise and the Committee wasreconstituted on 30th June 2021 and name of Mr. Satish Beohar (DIN: 09220291) wasincluded as Member of the Committee.

 The other Committees of the Board are:

 (i) Nomination and Remuneration Committee

 The details with respect to the composition powers roles terms of referenceMeetings held and attendance of the Directors at such Meetings of the relevant Committeesare given in detail in the Report on Corporate Governance of the Company which forms partof this Report.

 14. STATEMENT INDICATING THE MANNER IN WHICH FORMAL ANNUAL EVALUATION HAS BEEN MADE BYTHE BOARD OF ITS OWN PERFORMANCE ITS DIRECTORS AND THAT OF ITS COMMITTEES

-The performance of the board was evaluated by the board after seeking inputs from allthe directors on the basis of the criteria such as the board composition and structureeffectiveness of board processes information and functioning etc. The performance of thecommittees was evaluated by the board after seeking inputs fromthe committee members on the basis of the criteria such as the composition of committees effectiveness ofcommittee meetings etc. The board and the nomination and remunerationcommittee reviewed the performance of the individual directors on the basis of the
+The performance of the board was evaluated by the board after seeking inputs from allthe directors on the basis of the criteria such as the board composition and structureeffectiveness of board processes information and functioning etc. The performance of thecommittees was evaluated by the board after seeking inputs from the committee members onthe basis of the criteria such as the composition of committees effectiveness ofcommittee meetings etc. The board and the Nomination and Remuneration Committee reviewedthe performance of the individual directors on the basis of the

-criteria such as the contribution of the individual director to the board and committeemeetings like preparedness on the issues to be discussed meaningful and constructivecontribution and inputs in meetings etc. In addition the chairman was also evaluated onthe key aspects of his role.
+criteria such as the contribution of the individual director to the board and committeemeetings like preparedness on the issues to be discussed meaningful and constructivecontribution and inputs in meetings etc. In addition the Chairman was also evaluated onthe key aspects of his role.
 The Directors were satisfied with the evaluation resultswhich reflected the overall engagement of the Individual Directors the Board as a wholeand its Committees with the Company.
 Performance Evaluation Criteria for IndependentDirectors:

 The performance evaluation criteria for independent directors are determined by theNomination and Remuneration committee.
-An indicative list of factors that may be evaluatedinclude participation and contribution by a director commitment effective deployment ofknowledge and expertise effective management of relationship with stakeholders integrityand maintenance of confidentiality and independence of behavior and judgments
+An indicative list of factors that may be evaluatedinclude participation and contribution by a director commitment effective deployment ofknowledge and expertise effective management of relationship with stakeholders integrityand maintenance of confidentiality and independence of behavior and judgments.

 The Company has not provided any loans and guarantees or made investments pursuant toSection 186 of the Companies Act 2013 during the financial year under review.

 16. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-17. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO Theparticulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo as required under sub-section (3)(m) of section 134 of theCompanies Act 2013 read with Rule (8)(3) of the Companies (Accounts) Rules 2014 aregiven as under :
+17. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO Theparticulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo as required under sub-section (3)(m) of Section 134 of theCompanies Act 2013 read with Rule (8)(3) of the Companies (Accounts) Rules 2014 aregiven as under :

 (A) Conservation of Energy

-(v) The capital investment on energy conservation equipment's: Nil
+(iii) The capital investment on energy conservation equipment's: Nil

 (B) Technology Absorption :